aymericbeaumet/blog/data/drafts/developers-please-nurture-your-coding-experience/index.md

 - accept to stay with your current stack if you are happy with it, but understand what you are missing
 - keeping your stack up to date
+- cut the noise, remove what you don't need so you can focus on what's most important

 ## Optimizations